 As well as optimizing sensors and related software, data exchange between road users is seen as one of the crucial development phases for self-driving cars.
-The umbrella term Car2X communication is commonly used, with the X representing the various partners in automated interaction, be it other vehicles (car-to-car or C2C) or the infrastructure (car-to-infrastructure or C2I) (Junker 2016, p.
+The umbrella term “Car2X communication” is commonly used to describe this, with the “X” representing the various partners in automated interaction, be it other vehicles (car-to-car or C2C) or the infrastructure (car-to-infrastructure or C2I) (Junker 2016, p.
 26).

 The ultimate goal when developing Car2X solutions is to increase safety for all road users.
 As well as optimizing journey times and fuel consumption for drivers (Junker 2016, p.
 26), we should not underestimate the associated opportunities for car manufacturers.
-Between 2012 and 2019 alone, the global market for driver assistance systems is predicted to grow from €5 billion to €16 billion (Statista 2013).
+Between 2012 and 2019 alone, the global market for driver assistance systems is predicted to grow from EUR 5 billion to EUR 16 billion (Statista 2013).

 Car2X Communication